18.4. Branching Out¶

 Just like before,

-), and it lists the files that contain changes.Enter
+git statusidentifies our current branch (hello-branch), and it lists the files that contain changes.Enter

-again and notice that there is a new entry at the top of the output.
+git logagain and notice that there is a new entry at the top of the output.

 OK.
 We created a new branch, added a file, put in some code, and committed all

 of those changes to the repository.
-What’s going on back in main
+What’s going on back in main?

 18.4.4.
 Switching Between Branches¶

-has two different branches, we can switch between
+Now that git_practice has two different branches, we can switch between

 them with the syntax: